Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/10-GeMM_AIEvsDSP/DSP/README.md

 ### TOPs per Watt

 TOPS and power utilization for DSP based martix multiplication is more or less independent of matrix size.
-TOPS is 1.49 and TOPs per Watt is 0.28 to 0.31 in this design
+TOPS is 1.49 and TOPs per Watt is 0.28 to 0.31 in this design.

 ```
 +--------------------+---------+